timm/script101/docs/index.md

 - [Pipes](#PIPEs)
 - etc.

-One important feture about archtectures is thata  reflecting on architectureal choices is a great way to reflect on large scale options in your system.
+One important feture about archtectures is that   reflecting on architectureal choices is a great way to reflect on large scale options in your system.
 For example,  the famous Keyword in Context[^Parnas72] example explores the following requirement:

 - The KWIC [Key Word in Context index system accepts an ordered set of